Simon994/499px/README.md

   * `comments`
 * Move to the frontend: `cd frontend`
 * In frontend, install dependencies: `npm i`
-* Back in the project root (main directory), `pipenv shell` to activate the project's virtualenv
-* Start the app with `python manage.py runserver`
+* `cd ..` to move back to the project root.
+Start the app with `python manage.py runserver`
 * Navigate in your browser to `localhost:8000/`.
 You should see the frontend being served to the browser.

 ## The App: 499px